 1 lb ground beef 1 egg (separate yolk from egg white) 6 garlic cloves 1 medium onion 1 stalk of celery 1 whole carrot

-Mix the egg yoke (but keep the egg white, you'll need it later) with the ground beef and sauté until brown; drain fat.
+Mix the egg yolk (but keep the egg white, you'll need it later) with the ground beef and sauté until brown; drain fat.
 Stir in other ingredients along with salt and pepper.
 Cook on low heat for 5 minutes, then let cool.
 Note: not everyone precooks the filler ingredients, but it ensures that the stuff is properly cooked.

 Next comes the hard part.
 You'll need thin lumpia wrappers.
 They usually come frozen so thaw them prior to preparation.
 Once thawed, separate the individual wrappers and place them on a plate.
 Take one wrapper and brush with egg white.
 Place a tablespoon of ingredients towards the bottom of the wrapper.
 From the bottom, roll the wrapper over the ingredients and then, from the right side, fold inward and repeat with the left side.
 This should seal the ingredients.
 Roll again until it's wrapped tightly.
 Once you get the hang of it, rolling lumpia become easier.
 Check out this video to see how it's done.